malayjoshi13/GSoC2022_OligoFinder/README.md

 Now within `Setup` folder, go to `configure.py` and there change paramaters like:

-a) `paper_ids`: add research paper ids present in Wormbase from which you wanr to extract oligonuclotide mentions
+a) `paper_ids` - add research paper ids present in Wormbase from which you wanr to extract oligonuclotide mentions

-b) `output_CSVname`: change location of CSV containing extracted oligonucleotide mention along with other related objects.
+b) `output_CSVname` - change location of CSV containing extracted oligonucleotide mention along with other related objects.
 This file is output by `oligo_extract.py` and is input for `TfIdf_BOW_creator.py`

-c) `oligo_BOW_filename` and `non_oligo_BOW_filename`: change location of txt files containing BOW related to oligonucleotide and non-oligonucleotide mentions respectively.
+c) `oligo_BOW_filename` and `non_oligo_BOW_filename` - change location of txt files containing BOW related to oligonucleotide and non-oligonucleotide mentions respectively.
 These files are output by `TfIdf_BOW_creator.py` and input for `TfIdf_BOW_TpFp.py` file

 ### 5.3) Execution

-Extract oligos from research papers:
+Extract oligonucleotides from research papers and use as well as enhance BOWs:

 `cd ..`

-`python oligo_extract.py`
+`extract&BOW.py`

 ## 6) Results